University Policy for Animals on Campus

 - Service animals are animals that are individually trained to do work or perform tasks for people with disabilities.
 Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, and alerting and protecting a person who is having a seizure, among others.
 Service animals are working animals, not pets.

-- Support/comfort animals are animals that provide emotional or other support that ameliorates one or more identified symptoms or effects of a person's disability.
-Unlike service animals, support/comfort animals are not required to be trained to perform work or tasks.
+- ESAs (Emotional Support Animals) are animals that provide emotional or other support that ameliorates one or more identified symptoms or effects of a person's disability.
+Unlike service animals, ESAs are not required to be trained to perform work or tasks.

 37.3 Wild Animals